MartinHaeusler/LSM4K/README.md

   JVM heap.
 - When data needs to be decompressed, a new buffer is allocated to hold the decompressed data.
-  This decompression process is, in a way, a copy process.
+  This decompression process is (in a way) a copy process.

 Notably, **no** data copying takes place when data is served from the Block Cache to a transaction.
 LSM4K makes extensive use of the immutable `Bytes` interface which allows to read data, but prevents modification.
 Furthermore, `Bytes` (unlike raw byte arrays) internally provides zero-copy slicing, so all data eventually is a direct or indirect reference to an element in the block cache.

 There is one downside to this approach: if you want to retain access to a key or value you have fetched for extended periods of time, you should call `bytyes.own()` on it to create a local copy.
 Not doing this means that a reference to the block in the block cache is retained in the JVM heap, which may lead to `OutOfMemoryError`s.
 However, the usual use case for key-value stores is that each value will be deserialized immediately on-the-fly into a format which is usable by the application, so this problem should not occur often.

 ### Fully on-heap

-In order to maximize ease of use, ease of configuration, ease of deployment and ease of debugging,
-LSM4K operates fully on-heap.
+In order to maximize ease of use, ease of configuration, ease of deployment and ease of debugging, LSM4K operates fully on-heap.
 It only allocates temporary off-heap buffers when it needs to communicate with the file system, or when it calls into native APIs for compression.
 These buffers are short-lived and usually small in size.
 All data which out-lives a transaction will be held on-heap.
 A heap dump will therefore provide exact information to you.
 When choosing the maximum heap size of your JVM, leaving headroom for off-heap operations is therefore much less of a concern compared to an off-heap solution.

 ## Building